edgedb/easy-edgedb/chapter19/index.md

 );
 ```

 The captain's book from the Demeter has a lot of other places too, so let's look at a few of them.
 The Demeter also passed through the Bosphorus.
-That is the strait in Turkey that connects the Black Sea to the Aegean Sea, and divides Europe from Asia, so it's not a city.
+The Bosphorus is the strait in Turkey that connects the Black Sea to the Aegean Sea, and divides Europe from Asia, so it's not a city.
 We can use the `OtherPlace` type for it, which is also the type we added some annotations to in Chapter 14.
 Remember how to look at the message inside an annotation?
 It looks like this:

 ```edgeql
 select (introspect OtherPlace) {